fxpio/fxp-security-bundle/README.md

   functions defined with the tag `security.expression_language_provider` in `allow_if` option (expressions are compiled on cache compilation)
-- Compiler pass to inject service dependencies of custom expression function providers in variables of expression voter
+- Compiler pass to inject service dependencies of custom expression function providers in variables of expression voter (compatible with the Sensio FrameworkExtraBundle annotations)
-- `@Security` annotation compatible with custom expression functions and variables
 - Security factory for host role
 - Compiler pass for object filter voters